vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 If 'Other' is selected, the tool will prompt for a project path.
 If the path is a valid project, the path will be saved and appear in the project selection prompt in the future.

 #### Registry Credentials
-If the user is not logged into  [harbor-repo.vmware.com](harbor-reop.vmware.com) registry, `mp-build` will prompt the user for their credentials.
-Credentials are lodged and stored using docker CLI:
+If the user is not logged into a container registry, `mp-build` will prompt the user to sign into one and enter their credentials.
+By default `mp-build` uses [harbor-repo.vmware.com](harbor-reop.vmware.com).
+Alternatively, the user can use the `--registry-tag`, `--registry-username`,`--registry-password`.
+Passing `--registry-tag` without specifying a registry will use the registry specified in the config.json file.
+If no registry exists in the config.json file, the default registry will be used instead.
+Credentials are logged and stored using docker CLI:

 ```shell
 Login into harbor-repo.vmware.com